-3. Facilities for environmental pollution control: income from environmental pollution prevention and clean-up of pollutants, income from sales of products made from processing and manufacturing recyclable materials by an agricultural production waste disposal site.
+3. Environmental pollution prevention facilities: income from environmental pollution prevention and clean-up of pollutants, income from sales of products made from processing and manufacturing recyclable materials by an agricultural production waste disposal site.

-4. Sewage system: fee income for utilizing sewage by end users.
+4. Sewerage facilities: fee income for utilizing sewage by end users.

 5. Water supply facilities: income from water fees, construction fees charged to users for external pipeline connections and income from selling water to water utility industries.

-6. Water resource facilities: income from the sale of desalinated seawater and water which has been recycled from effluent of contaminated water plants in industrial area.
+6. Water conservancy facilities: income from the sale of desalinated seawater and water which has been recycled from effluent of contaminated water plants in industrial area.

-7. Sanitary and medical facilities: service income, income from the sale of vaccines which are made by vaccine factories.
+7. Sanitation and medical facilities: service income, income from the sale of vaccines which are made by vaccine factories.

 8. Social welfare facilities: income from fees charged for use of funeral homes and incinerators and income from lease of social housing.

-12. Public gas fuel facilities: income from gas supply.
+12. Public gas and fuel supply facilities: income from gas supply.

 13. Sports facilities: operating income.